Transformers converge to invariant algorithmic cores: Discussion

-\paragraph{The interpretability window.} If compact cores are easier to interpret, there is an optimal window for mechanistic analysis: after grokking, when the algorithm has crystallized, but before redistribution smears it across all valid representations.
-Annealing weight decay toward zero after task convergence can preserve the compact solution, maintaining interpretability without sacrificing performance.

-\paragraph{Regularize to generalize, then redistribute.} The redistributive perspective also illuminates grokking itself.
-Once a model achieves perfect training accuracy, it enters a highly degenerate zero-loss manifold in parameter space~\citep{bushnaq2024using}, comprising many generalizing solutions due to functional equivalence.
-Weight decay then biases the network's stochastic exploration, inducing a directed mean-drift across this manifold toward a minimum-norm, maximum-margin solution.
-Because the task possesses high functional equivalence, the corrective forces required to stay on the manifold accumulate across all valid modes, accelerating the expected trajectory toward generalization.
+\textbf{Redundancy accelerates grokking.} Once a model reaches perfect training accuracy, it enters a highly degenerate zero-loss manifold in parameter space~\citep{bushnaq2024using}, populated by many functionally equivalent solutions.
+Weight decay then biases stochastic exploration along this manifold toward a minimum-norm, maximum-margin solution.
+Because the target task admits multiple functionally equivalent realizations, the corrective pressure from weight decay accumulates across valid modes rather than acting on a single narrow solution, accelerating the expected trajectory toward generalization.
 As the network traverses the continuous margin space, it eventually crosses the discrete classification threshold, producing a sharp jump in test accuracy even though the underlying trajectory in weight space remains smooth.
 Speculatively, scaling may produce capability jumps once models have enough capacity to realize large classes of functionally equivalent solutions.
-This parallels \emph{neutral networks} in evolutionary genetics~\citep{wagner2008robustness,wagner2012role}: robustness creates extended webs of phenotype-preserving genotypes, allowing neutral drift to explore until it discovers new functions.
+An analogous phenomenon appears in evolutionary genetics, where robustness creates extended webs of phenotype-preserving genotypes that facilitate the discovery of new functions via neutral drift~\citep{wagner2008robustness,wagner2012role}.
+A practical consequence is that cores are most compact immediately after grokking and subsequently inflate.
+This suggests a natural \emph{interpretability window}: annealing weight decay toward zero shortly after task convergence may help preserve the most compact solution.